dtroyer/hackstack/src/_posts/20131110-ods-hong-kong.rst

 DevStack
 ========

-This is the first summit where DevStack as program status and thus its own track of two back-to-back sessions.
+This is the first summit where DevStack has program status and thus its own track of two back-to-back sessions.
 I hear russellb is jealous...

 New Bits